sqweelygig/supercool-servers/README.md

 * This model's data comes from the technician's primary observations or third-party APIs.
 * The modelling expected is not intensive, so calculation performance is a minor factor.
 * There is value to data communication and sharing, but this is not an essential feature.
-* This product should be available without installation as many users are likely to be single-use.
+* This product should be available without installation as many users are likely to be single use.

 These requirements suit deployment as a stand-alone website using client-side data retention and processing.